KoStard/obsidian_pdf_multi_export/README.md

 It handles:

-- Converting `.md` files to `.pdf` using Pandoc.
+- Converting `.md` files to `.pdf` using either Pandoc or Typst (configurable).
 - Copying all other file types (images, attachments, etc.) as-is.
 - Maintaining the original directory structure in the output folder.
-- Configurable Pandoc command for customization (e.g., using specific templates or PDF engines).
+- Configurable converter commands (Pandoc/Typst) for customization (e.g., using specific templates, fonts, or engines).
 - Managing multiple input/output directory mappings.

 ## Installation